Essential oil distillation waste streams as a potential source of sustainable plant-based repellent products

-Duration: 1st of July 2020 – 31st of June 2023
+Duration: 1st of February 2021 – 30th of November 2023

 Leading partner: Institute for Environmental Solutions

-Partner: SIA “Field and Forest”
+Partner: SIA “Field and forest”

 Project scientific manager: PhD Laura Pastare, firstname.lastname@example.org